ddnexus/elastics-doc/source/doc/7-Tutorials/3-Quick-Start-Advanced.md

     include Flex::ModelIndexer
     sync self

-(Tiago: Add some explanation about the inclusion and the sync.
+(Edit-note: Add some explanation about the inclusion and the sync.
 It is documented in the flex-model section. )

 add it to the flex_models array in the config/initializers/flex.rb